kodekloudhub/community-faq/README.md

 ### If I raise a support ticket, when will it be answered?

-Expect _at least 3 working_ days for a response.
+Expect _at least 3 business days_ for a response.
 If you raise it on a Friday, you're unlikely to hear back before the following Wednesday.
+They don't work weekends or US public holidays.

 ## Performance Based Exams